Coroxx/TheSmartool/README.md

 **The Smartool tool is a hacking script developed by me, your hacking courses will be easier ! 🦩** **All this in python!  🩸**

-*All the tools who are used (ftp cracker, ssh cracker etc...) were wrote by me except Metasploit obviously.*
+*All the tools who are used (ftp cracker, ssh cracker etc...) were written by me except Metasploit obviously.*

 **How to install !**